hesam-zahiri/Lock_Chat/README.md

 # Using hack.chat

 Experience secure chat!
-Your chats are not stored anywhere
+Your chats are not stored anywhere‼️